aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 All is stored in AWS Secrets Manager (ASM).
 * A self-signed root CA has been generated and AGW configured to use it for mTLS.
 A client certificate, private key and pfx file have been generated and signed by this CA. They are all stored in ASM, and a set of sample client files is also present in the Truststore bucket (see AWS CloudFormation stack outputs).
-You can install the client cert in postman for testing.
+You can run a [quick automated test](#Testing-your-deployment) or install the client cert in postman and run tests manually.
 Best is to have the client certs generated and signed at the device factory.

 ### You already have a CA Trust Chain for mTLS and you use an external PKI for signing the devices
 In this case, you just have to pass the files in the config file.
 Make sure they are available locally in your dev